GabrieleParimbelli/COLIBRI/README.rst

 ^^^^^^^^^^^^^^^^^^

 There are three classes
-The first one is called :func:`~colibri.nonlinear.HMcode2016` , which transforms a linear input power spectrum to its non-linear counterpart.
+The first one is called ``HMcode2016`` , which transforms a linear input power spectrum to its non-linear counterpart.
 This class uses the Halofit model by Mead `et al.` (see `arXiv:1505.07833 <https://arxiv.org/abs/1505.07833>`_ and `arXiv:1602.02154 <https://arxiv.org/abs/1602.02154>`_), taking as inputs redshift, scales, power spectrum and a cosmology.
-The second class is called :func:`~colibri.nonlinear.HMcode2020` and does the same thing, except following `arXiv:2009.01858 <https://arxiv.org/abs/2009.01858>`_
+The second class is called ``HMcode2020`` and does the same thing, except following `arXiv:2009.01858 <https://arxiv.org/abs/2009.01858>`_
-The last class :func:`~colibri.nonlinear.nonlinear_pk` uses the so-called `cold dark matter prescription` (see e.g. `arXiv:1311.0866 <https://arxiv.org/abs/1311.0866>`_, `arXiv:1311.1212 <https://arxiv.org/abs/1311.1212>`_, `arXiv:1311.1514 <https://arxiv.org/abs/1311.1514>`_ ), where the Halofit operator is applied only to the cold dark matter+baryons linear component, while the neutrino and the cross part are added linearly afterwards.
+The last class ``nonlinear_Pk`` uses the so-called `cold dark matter prescription` (see e.g. `arXiv:1311.0866 <https://arxiv.org/abs/1311.0866>`_, `arXiv:1311.1212 <https://arxiv.org/abs/1311.1212>`_, `arXiv:1311.1514 <https://arxiv.org/abs/1311.1514>`_ ), where the Halofit operator is applied only to the cold dark matter+baryons linear component, while the neutrino and the cross part are added linearly afterwards.

 `angular_spectra` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^